Zcgong/Reactor/README.md

 # Reactor

 Simple reactive JavaScript functions and variables

+## Overview

+Reactor is a library that allows you to write functions that automatically respond to changes to the variables used within them.
+This allows you to think of your project as a single, static state instead of the constantly changing mess inherent to large projects.
+Stop tracking changes to your variables and start writing beautiful, intuitive code.

 ## Quick Start

-The following example creates a Reactor with a default value and then runs a function that retrieves and logs its value.
+The following example creates a Reactor variable with a default value and then runs a function that retrieves and logs its value.
 Afterwards, the value is changed causing the previous function to run again and log the new value.

 ```javascript
 var my_name = new Reactor('Sammy');